 Studio Re has secured wide cooperation with regional media and supported the establishment of community radio stations in the minority settled Ninotsminda and Marneuli regions and Gori municipality close to de facto South Ossetia borderline.

 "Studio Re" has long experience of producing documentaries on peacebuilding and reconciliation:

 - With the support of Conciliation Resources, Studio Re produced a documentary Hoping for Peace, the first collaboration between Georgian and Abkhaz journalists since the start of the conflict in Abkhazia.
 The documentary tells the story of Georgian IDPs who risked their lives to return to their abandoned homes.
 The film premiered in Tbilisi and Sokhumi, and was then shown in Moscow, Washington DC, New York and London.

 - It produced a second Georgian-Abkhaz documentary – Northern Ireland (supported by Conciliation Resources) - on the long-standing conflict between Catholics and Protestants in the region.

-- Abkhazia: One Side of the Conflict and Ten Years and Still Waiting convey the fears and concerns of the two sides as well as their attitudes and their aspirations.
-The films seek to breakdown the stereotypes endemic in both societies (supported by Conciliation Resources).
+- Abkhazia: One Side of the Conflict and Ten Years and Still Waiting to convey the fears and concerns of the two sides as well as their attitudes and their aspirations.
+The films seek to break down the stereotypes endemic in both societies (supported by Conciliation Resources).